Who can apply

 Financial hardship

-When we have confirmed that you are not able to pay what you owe, we may waive or cancel interest in whole or in part to allow you to pay your account.
+When we have confirmed that you are not able to pay what you owe, we may waive or cancel interest in whole or in part to allow you to pay your debt.
 For example, this may occur when:

-• for businesses, paying the interest would jeopardize the continuity of business operations, employees' jobs, and the welfare of the community as a whole
+- for businesses, paying the interest would jeopardize the continuity of business operations, employees' jobs, and the welfare of the community as a whole

-Actions by the CRA
+Actions of the CRA

 The CRA may cancel or waive penalties and interest when they result from CRA actions, including:

-• processing delays that result in you not being informed within a reasonable time, that an amount was owing
+- processing delays that result in you not being informed within a reasonable time, that an amount was owing

-• errors in CRA materials which led you to file a return or make a payment based on incorrect information
+- errors in CRA materials which led you to file a return or make a payment based on incorrect information

-• incorrect information provided to you by the CRA
+- incorrect information provided to you by the CRA

-• errors in processing
+- errors in processing

-• delays in providing information, resulting in you not being able to meet your tax obligations on time
+- delays in providing information, resulting in you not being able to meet your tax obligations on time

-• undue delays in resolving an objection or an appeal, or in completing an audit
+- undue delays in resolving an objection or an appeal, or in completing an audit

 Other circumstances

 The CRA may also grant relief if your circumstances do not fall within the situations described above.
-Send us an application to have your penalties and interest cancelled or waived.
-Once we review your application, we will be able to determine if your circumstances can be considered for relief.

 Penalties and interest from the past 10 years